dtdevore64/CIL-Selinux-Tutorial/README.md

-***Step 12.*** These are the allow rules I got from checking the AVC denials from the previous step and decided they were ok to add to the policy
+***Step 12.*** These are the allow rules I got from checking the AVC denials from the previous step and decided they were ok to add to the policy.

 ```
 (allow xcowsay_t staff_t (fd (use)))